microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Testing

-This proposal only affects ergonomics heuristics for when `dedicated` profile is active, by either selecting it directly, or by using auto selection.
+This proposal only affects ergonomics heuristics for when `dedicated` profile is active.
 This profile will be thoroughly performance tested with a variety of workloads commonly deployed in dedicated environments such as containers, with a variety of memory and CPU settings.

 ## Risks and Assumptions
 The `dedicated` profile may not be ideal for certain workloads where non-heap memory is required beyond assumed differences between total available memory and heuristics ergonomically selected.
 For these workloads, manual tuning will still be required.